Estimate Time5 min

 3. The refund has been sent.

 Once your refund is approved, the IRS tool will estimate when you'll receive the money.
-You can check to see when you'll get your refund within 24 hours of e-filing your return for the most recent tax year or 3 to 4 days for previous years' returns.
-If you filed on paper, the IRS says to check 4 weeks after submitting your return.
+You can find out when you'll get your refund within 24 hours of e-filing your return for the most recent tax year or 3 to 4 days for previous years' returns.
+If you filed on paper, the IRS suggests you check 4 weeks after submitting your return.

 You can also call to check the statusOpens in a new window of this tax year's refund, though expect wait times during tax season.
 The IRS suggests calling if it's been at least 3 weeks since you filed electronically or 6 weeks by paper or if the tool directs you to call.

 You can't use the Where's My Refund? tool for tracking the status of an amended return.
-You'd need to consult the Where's My Amended Return? tool instead.
-The IRS says it's taking them up to 20 weeks to process these returns.
+You'd need to consult the Where's My Amended Return?Opens in a new window tool instead.
+The IRS notes that it takes up to 20 weeks to process these returns.

 Where's my state and local tax refund?